 This course is designed to familiarize students with Dialectical Behavior Therapy (DBT), an evidence based psychosocial treatment initially developed for suicidal individuals with borderline personality disorder (BPD).
 Students will be taught the primary theories, principles, and strategies that inform DBT.
 Students will also become familiar with the latest research on DBT for BPD.
+We will also discuss considerations when applying DBT to diverse populations and DBT for adolescents (DBT-A).
 Lecture, demonstration, multimedia applications, and group discussion will be used as the primary teaching methods.
 DBT is a complex treatment with multiple facets.
 It is therefore not expected that a student will have full competence to deliver the treatment as a result of just this one course.
 However, this course will provide sufficient background and serve as a necessary prerequisite before using DBT in an applied setting.

-Profession-Wide Competencies Addressed in the Course: Intervention, Consultation, Individual and Cultural Diversity
+Profession-Wide Competencies Addressed in the Course

+Intervention, Consultation, Individual and Cultural Diversity